NickAger/nickager.github.io/_drafts/2016-08-08-Optional-Uncle-Bob.md

 layout: post
 ---

+OH: “Uncle Bob is the Donald Trump of the software industry.”

 [The Churn](http://blog.cleancoder.com/uncle-bob/2016/07/27/TheChurn.html)

 Or it could have read - "the older we get the more we become naturally resistant to new technologies which can help us"